20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 1 week beforePlan menu, shop for non-perishables, prepare and freeze items like gougères

-2-3 days beforeMake dips, marinated items, prepare components that keep well
+2-3 days beforeMake dips, marinated items, and prepare components that keep well

 Day of (morning)Assemble cold items, prepare serving platters